IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/migrating-content.md

 The real data is stored in the `data` property.

 The data might be anything expressed in textual form.
-Beside the data itself, each `slice-*.json` file contains some json data describing the data so that Impex knows how to import.
+Beside the data itself, each `slice-*.json` file contains some meta-data describing the contained data so that ImpEx knows how to import.

-An minimal slice file transporting a single Wordpress post looks like this:
+An minimal slice file transporting a single WordPress post looks like this:

 ```json
 {